 By Marika Sboros

 US paediatric endocrinologist Dr Jake Kushner is critical of a small Canadian study published in the SAMJ (South African Medical Journal).
+Click here to read the full text of A successful lifestyle intervention model replicated in diverse clinical settings.)
 However, he has very different perspectives compared to South African critics in Part One.

 Kushner runs one of the world’s largest diabetes centres for children.
 His administrative priorities at Texas Children’s Hospital and Baylor College of Medicine focus on developing innovative new models of patient-centred care, education, and cutting-edge research.